alexanderneville/docs/ai/optimisation.md

 # Optimisation Algorithms

-Optimisation problems seach for the best (optimal) or a good solution to a problem, satisfying contraints.
+Optimisation problems search for the best (optimal) or a good solution to a problem, satisfying constraints.

 ```python
 import matplotlib as mpl